BasselAli1/Twitter-dialect-classification/README.md

 * you need to run `.py` scripts **in the right order** in the command line.
 * if you're intersted you can open the jupyter notebook for full detailed code/experiments
+* type `flask run` in the command line to run the flask app in your browser

 ## Results<a name="Results"/>
 * **Results of deep learning on the validation set**